-Set against a backdrop of scenic pine trees and stately Deodars, Sarahan is a nature lover’s paradise.
-Yes, this statement can be applied for most settlements in the captivating Himalayas, however, each locale is often unique.
-With wildflowers all around, multiple guzzling streams and the contrast of apple orchards against the snow-clad peaks, Sarahan is truly a place that becomes an often repeat visit.
+Set against a backdrop of beautiful pine trees and stately Deodars, Sarahan is a nature lover’s paradise.
+Yes, this statement you can apply for most settlements in the captivating Himalayas.
+However, each locale is often unique.
+With wildflowers all around, multiple guzzling streams, and the contrast of apple orchards against the snow-clad peaks, Sarahan is truly a place that becomes an often repeat visit.

 In fact, Sarahan is the home to Jujurana, a rare and protected bird – the state bird of Himachal Pradesh.
 Combine that with the relatively easier and pliable route – you’ll often find yourself daydreaming of the quaint place.

 From a mythological standpoint, Sarahan is exceptionally important as it houses the Bhimakali Temple, which is part of the 51 Shaktipeethas.
-The legends are exceptionally interesting, even if you’re not a believer.
-Keep an open heart and mind and you’ll enjoy the yesteryear folklore with some never-forgettable views!
+The legends are fascinating, even if you’re not a believer.
+Keep an open heart and mind, and you’ll enjoy the yesteryear folklore with some never-forgettable views!
 Also, in the Puranas, the ancient Hindu religious texts, Shonitpur is identified with Sarahan.

 From a historical standpoint, Sarahan was the Summer Capital of the erstwhile princely state, Bushaahr Kingdom.
 This kingdom was an important center for trade between Tibet, Kinnaur and the lower plain areas.